aws-samples/cdk-aws-iotfleetwise/doc/api-python.md

 ### SignalCatalog <a name="SignalCatalog" id="cdk-aws-iotfleetwise.SignalCatalog"></a>

-The Signal Catalog represents the list of all signals that you want to collect from all the vehicles.

-At present, AWS IoT FleetWise can only support a single Signal Catalog per account.
+A signal catalog is a collection of signals that can be reused to create vehicle models.

+You can have a maximum of one signal catalog.

+The signal catalog construct should be created first as it the basis for vehicle models and campaigns.
+Also, before using FleetWise, the service must be registered to send data to Timestream.
+At present, a Timestream database and table must be provided.
+During stack deletion, the registration details will remain.

 #### Initializers <a name="Initializers" id="cdk-aws-iotfleetwise.SignalCatalog.Initializer"></a>